rustamhsv/url-shortener/README.md

 You can access the website at https://urlbutshorter.herokuapp.com/shortener/

 **urlbutshorter** is URL shortening service.
 You enter some URL and the app produces short URL pointing to the original URL.
-When you put the short URL on your browswer it redirects to the original web page.
+When you put the short URL on your browser it redirects to the original web page.

 You should first register and login to use the service.
 You can log out at any time.